Dashlane/dashlane-audit-logs/README.md

 ## How does it work ?

 The Docker image provided leverages the Dashlane CLI tool that will pull the audit logs and send them in your SIEM of choice.
-By default, when running the image in a container, the logs from DAY-1 will be retrieved, and new logs will be pulled every thiry minutes.
+By default, when running the image in a container, the logs from DAY-1 will be retrieved, and new logs will be pulled every thirty minutes.
 To handle the logs, we included Fluentbit with this basic configuration file:

 ```
 [INPUT]